607011/Numemory/README.md

 # Numemory

-**A variant of the popular Memory game: Flip cards in the correct order**
+**A variant of the popular Memory game in which you have to flip all cards in the correct order**

 ## The game